cztomczak/cefpython/api/WindowUtils.md

 Linux-only.
 Install xlib error handlers so that the application won't be terminated on non-fatal errors.
 Must be done after initializing GTK.

+CEF Python calls this function automatically during a call to Initialize, so there is no need to call it manually anymore.